awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. For **Version name**, enter the exact value of the `version` entry in your manifest file\.

-1. For **S3 bucket name**, choose the name of the bucket to which you uploaded your \.zip files and manifest in [Step 3: Upload the package and manifest to an Amazon S3 bucket](#packages-upload-s3)\.
+1. For **S3 bucket name**, choose the name of the bucket to which you uploaded your \.zip files and manifest in [Step 3: Upload the package and manifest to an S3 bucket](#packages-upload-s3)\.

 1. For **S3 key prefix**, enter the subfolder of the bucket where your \.zip files and manifest are stored\.